 The Ice And Snow Festival is undoubtedly Harbin's most famous attraction, held in Zhaolin Park every winter from January 5th to the end of February.
 During the festival, the the whole park is changed into a world of ice sculptures and lanterns.
 Fanciful and elaborate ice sculptures in teh shapes of animals, plants, buildings or motifs taken from legends sparkle in the frigid air.
 See China Highlights China Winter Vacation Deals to appreciate the Ice Lantern Festival in Harbin.

-Take a China Highlights Yellow Mountain Tour and enjoy the Yellow Mountain in quite winter.
+Take a China Highlights Yellow Mountain Tour and enjoy the Yellow Mountains in quiet winter.

-Yellow Mountain is famous for its marvelous and beautiful scenery.
-In winter, the mountain becomes a world of frost and ice with silver boughs and rocks everywhere.
-Yellow Mountain is one of the best places to view snowy landscapes and rime and glaze scenery in China.
+Huangshan is famous for its marvelous and beautiful scenery.
+In winter, the mountains becomes a world of frost and ice with silver boughs and rocks everywhere.
+The Yellow Mountains is one of the best places to view snowy landscapes and rime and glaze scenery in China.

 5. Warm Winter Locations